tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/最佳实践/短视频播放器小程序插件_intl_en.md

 ## Instructions
 + The plugin service takes effect immediately after purchase.
-In addition to the purchase charge, the UGSV player plugin for WeChat Mini Program is also billed based on the number of video playbacks and VOD usage.
-For more information, please see [Purchase Guide](https://cloud.tencent.com/document/product/266/2838).
+In addition to the purchase charge, the UGSV player plugin for WeChat Mini Program is also billed based on the number of video playbacks and VOD usage. <!--doc For more information, please see [Purchase Guide](https://intl.cloud.tencent.com/document/product/266/2838).-->
 + One Tencent Cloud account provides only one APPID; therefore, you can purchase only one plugin under your Tencent Cloud account.